istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 - **Added** support for the new reset-before-request retry policy added in Envoy 1.31 ([Issue #51704](https://github.com/istio/istio/issues/51704))

-- **Fixed** an issue that CORS filter forwarded preflight request if the origin is not allowed.
+- **Fixed** an issue where CORS filter forwarded preflight requests if the origin was not allowed.

-- **Fixed** Added retry logic to make getting envoy metrics more safety on EXIT_ON_ZERO_ACTIVE_CONNECTIONS mode.
+- **Fixed** Added retry logic to make getting envoy metrics safer on EXIT_ON_ZERO_ACTIVE_CONNECTIONS mode.
   ([Issue #50596](https://github.com/istio/istio/issues/50596))

 - **Fixed** Allow ipv6 config to be propagated to ambient CNI.
 Note that IPv6 support is still unstable.